FAQMarch 16, 2020 - Lambeau Field, Green Bay #wistechsummit

 Each “speed date” is 15 minutes with a 5-minute buffer between each.
 That’s enough time for the major companies to ask questions, emerging companies to present and next steps – if any – to be discussed.
 Major firms can schedule a maximum of 15 meetings during the day.

-Each major company can bring up to four team members to take part in the speed dates, which will be held in visually private meeting spaces on the fourth floor of Lambeau Field.
+Each major company can bring up to four team members to take part in each speed date, which will be held in visually private meeting spaces on the fourth floor of Lambeau Field.

 What have major companies experienced in terms of results?